juh2600/juh.gay/src/advice/disclaimers.md

 I am not a lawyer in any sense.
 I have decent command of the English language and use of the Internet.
 Don't mistake these for a law degree!
 If you're thinking of applying my interpretations of the law to anything in your own life, I would encourage you to read the relevant literature yourself, draw your own conclusions, and if there's any apparent gravity to the situation, consult an attorney.
 If you believe that something I have written is erroneous or creates danger, please [let me know](#contact).

+Also...I don't know shit about licensing...sorry.
+I try, sort of.
+My tolerance for bullshit in this arena is low.

 # Money & taxes {#money}

 [![Financial disclaimer](https://img.shields.io/badge/disclaimer-money-yellow.svg)](/advice/disclaimers.md#money)